eric-mwakazi/ku-edition/README.md

    ```sh
    ansible --version
    ```
-   Ensure Ansible Core is installed (2.14 or higher).
+   Ensure `Ansible Core` is installed (2.14 or higher).

 3. **Test Connection**:
    Test the connection to the EC2 instance:
    ```sh
    ansible -i inventory/kube_inventory all -m ping
    ```
+Should return `SUCCESS` on all nodes inside the inventory file, else check if ip and ssh key file are correct and have correct permissions.
 ## Running the Playbook

-Execute the following command to run the playbook:
+Execute the following command to run the playbook inside the root folder of the project:
 ```sh
 ansible-playbook -i inventory/kube_inventory playbook/configure_vm.yml
 ```